alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you achieve?
 - I incorporated feedback to the survey from community managers and RSF members
-- I sent out the syrvey to all AIM researchers and project managers
+- I sent out the survey to all AIM researchers and project managers
 - I sent out invites to ECR Lunchtime sessions and Collab Cafes until the end of 2022
 - I planned the next ECR Lunchtime session
 - I have a tentative plan for training in Autumn